-This is where companies such as Adobe, School of Rock and GiamTV turn to NextBee for help and guidance.
+Companies such as Adobe, School of Rock, and GiamTV turn to NextBee for help and guidance.
 NextBee has the expertise to guide companies – large and small – through the minefield of Employee Referral Programs.

-- Allow managers and HR to refer – because managers and HR individuals are also well-connected, it’s a mistake to prohibit them from making referrals.
-In cases where there is a perception of a conflict of interest, allow them to opt out of the bonus features or to donate the reward points to a specific department or, if possible, a charity.
+- Allow managers and HR to refer because managers and HR individuals are also well-connected; it’s a mistake to prohibit them from making referrals.
+Allow them to opt-out of the bonus features or to donate the reward points to a specific department or, if possible, a charity.

 Give Employee Feedback

-Recognize referrers through-out the process.
-This can be done in a number of ways including email thank yous, personal thank you notes, adding referrals to a social feed, assigning points for qualified referrals, etc.
+Recognize referrers through-out the process as it can be done in several ways.
+It includes email thank you’s, personal thank you notes, adding referrals to a social feed, assigning points for qualified referrals, etc.

 As mentioned earlier, integrate the Employee Referral Program into your overall Employee Engagement Strategy.
 Develop an ROI plan, develop KPI metrics, then monitor and adjust accordingly.

-If an employee refers and doesn’t hear anything or receive any reward for 90 to 120 days, they lose interest and engagement.
-Keeping people informed throughout the process and potentially rewarding small amounts to them along the way, will keep engagement levels high.
+If an employee refers and doesn’t hear anything or receive any reward within 90 to 120 days, they lose interest.
+Keeping people informed throughout the process and potentially rewarding small amounts to them will keep engagement levels high.